MBSE-MASC/mbse-masc/EngineeringNotebooks/PATEW_Journal.md

 # Clay's Engineering Notebook
 This serves as a personal documentation of the things that happened during the course of the semester.
+Semester two is listed above semester one for ease of reading.

 ## Semester Two